theNewDynamic/oregonsadventurecoast.com/content/sitepages/covid-19-information.md

 {{< spacer 25>}}

-**The Visitor Information Center in Coos Bay is open to assist you when visiting our area 9:00am-5:00pm Monday-Friday, and 10am-2pm Saturday & Sunday.** Please follow the protocols in place at the Center as masks are still required. **_Note: the Visitor Center in North Bend is closed at this time and the Visitor Center in Charleston is open Monday-Saturday._**
+**The Visitor Information Center in Coos Bay is open to assist you when visiting our area 9:00am-5:00pm Monday-Friday, and 10am-2pm Saturday & Sunday.** Please follow the protocols in place at the Center as masks are still required. **_Note: the Visitor Center in North Bend is closed at this time and the Visitor Center in Charleston is open Monday-Saturday 10am-2pm._**

 **If you are ready to travel, we are ready to welcome you back to Oregon's Adventure Coast.
 However, if you are feeling ill or not comfortable traveling right now, we encourage to stay home and stay healthy.
 Let's all do our part to stop the spread of COVID-19.**